jlparkI/xGPR/docs/tuning_tutorial.rst

 These approaches are highly scalable (they scale well with increasing dataset size and/or number of random features) but also slower for small
 - moderate size datasets.
-There is a much higher risk of overfitting than with marginal likelihood based approaches.
+There is a higher risk of overfitting than with marginal likelihood based approaches.
 The hyperparameters of your model are automatically set to the best result from the tuning procedure, so you can fit as soon as the procedure finishes.